adamralph/xbehave.net/readme.md

 # What else does it do? #

-    [Scenario]                                             Marks a method as a scenario to run by the test runner, equivalent to [Fact] or [Theory]
+    Scenario                                               Marks a method as a scenario to run by the test runner, equivalent to [Fact] or [Theory]
-    [ScenarioData(...)]
-Provides data for scenarios, equivalent to [InlineData] (all xUnit.net data attribute types are supported)
-    "...".Given(Action arrange)                            A standard Given for a scenario "...".Given(Func<IDisposable> arrange)                 The returned object is disposed by xBehave.net after execution of all associated Then's
+    ScenarioData(...)
+Provides data for scenarios, equivalent to InlineData "...".Given(Action arrange)                            A standard Given for a scenario "...".Given(Func<IDisposable> arrange)                 Returned object is auto disposed after execution of all associated Then's
     "...".Given(Func<IEnumerable<IDisposable>> arrange)    (for >1 disposable objects)
     "...".Given(Action arrange, Action dispose)            (for teardown of non disposable types) "...".When(Action act)                                 A standard When for a scenario